 In order to comply with social distancing requirements, access to campus and Halls will be restricted to a set number of students at any one time, therefore please be flexible on the dates and times when you wish to move out.
 Do not return to residences without first contacting the Accommodation team, as you will not be able to access your halls

 I’m a student in private rented accommodation – how does the above affect me?

 In the first instance we would encourage you to talk to your landlord about any concerns relating to your tenancy.
 However, whilst the University does not have a tenancy relationship with you, our Accommodation Team are able to advise and help you work with your landlord through this difficult time.
 Please contact firstname.lastname@example.org for advice.

 I’m still on campus – what is happening about my postal deliveries?

 Students based at BOC can collect post from the Post Room between 9.30am and 3.30pm.

 Students based at BRC can collect post by contacting the Caretaker (based in the Lodge by the main entrance) between 9.30am and 3.30pm.

 You must show your valid student ID.

-I am still on campus – are the nurses available to help me with general health queries still?
+I am still on campus – are the Nurse Health Advisers available to help me with general health queries still?

 I am still on campus – what mental health and wellbeing support can you offer me?